Goals

 - one page of RISC-V assembly

-- When you arrive at lab, check that your Stanford ID card is registered with the card reader.
-When you wave your ID at the reader, it should blink green and unlock the door.
-If the reader doesn't accept your card, add your name/SUID number to our post on Ed and we will follow up to correct it.
+- When you arrive at lab, check that your Stanford ID card is authorized.
+When you place your card on the reader, it should blink green and unlock the door.
+If your card does not work, see our Ed post for followup.

 Lab exercises